-On todays journey we will be discussing Cricut Cut Files.
-We will be diving into the differences between the JPEG or JPG, PNG, And SVG and how to upload these cut files into cricut design space.
+On today’s journey, we will be discussing Cricut Cut Files.
+We will be diving into the differences between JPEG or JPG, PNG, and SVG and how to upload these cut files into cricut design space.
 I will list all the file formats below, but we will only be discussing the three I mentioned above.

 This article may contain affiliate links for your convenience which means I may earn a small commission at no extra cost to you!
 You can read my disclosure here.